bobeatslollipop/bobeatslollipop.github.io/README.md

 Northwestern University, Evanston, Illinois (2023-present)\\
 Ph.D. student in Computer Science

-# Work Experience
+# Other Experience
-### Junior Counselor (2019) and Counselor (2020), Ross Mathematics Program
-Lead discussions and daily meetings.
-Graded problem sets related to number theory, abstract algebra, and real analysis.

-### Peer Mentor, spring 2022
-Peer Mentored the undergraduate algorithm classs in Northwestern university.
-Graded homeworks and held office hours regarding algorithm-related problems.

-# Awards and Honors
-Top 13% in the extended round of Google Hashcode, 2020\\
-Junior Career Award in Mathematics, Northwestern University Math Department 2022
+**Ross Mathematics Program**\\
+I attended Ross Asia in 2018 as a first year student (and had a great time!), in 2019 as a junior counselor, and in 2020 as a counselor.

 # Misc.
-I have written two articles on 知乎 (Chinese Quora) about theoretical computer science.
-Here's a [link](https://zhuanlan.zhihu.com/p/643661983) to them.
+I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
+Here's a [link](https://zhuanlan.zhihu.com/p/643661983) to them. \\
-I grew up in Beijing, where I lived until I went to college.
+I lived for the first 18 years of my life.
+I am a big fan of Beijing's subway system!
+(I'm not a big fan of driving, due to the traumatic experience of not finding a parking spot for an hour.) \\